ed-kung/CSUN-Econ-310/index.md

 - **Attendance (10%)**

     Attendance in this class will be checked.
 Everyone starts with full credit (10 pts).
-You get to miss two classes for any reason, without penalty.
+You can miss two classes for any reason, without penalty.
 Every subsequent absence will deduct 1 pt from your attendance score, to a minimum of zero.

 - **Professionalism (10%)**

 	I am generally very lenient and flexible with students who are showing effort.
 However, if you act unprofessionally, I will not hesitate to call you out on it.
 Examples of unprofessional behavior include: repeated tardiness, lazy effort on assignments, not paying attention in class, and leaving the class early without notifying me beforehand.
-Everyone starts with full credit for professionalism (5 pts), but points may be deducted for unprofessional behavior.
+Everyone starts with full credit for professionalism (10 pts), but points may be deducted for unprofessional behavior.

 - **Homework Assignments (20%)**

     Weekly homework assignments will generally consist of a problem set, to be submitted in a greenbook or on stapled sheets of paper.
 Students can elect to work in groups of up to 3 on homework assignments.
 If you work in a group, your group only has to make one submission for the whole group.
 For each problem set, only a randomly selected set of questions will be graded.

-- **Writing Assignments (5%)**
+- **Writing Assignments (10%)**

 	There will occassionally be a writing assignment, usually consisting of a short essay of about 500-800 words.
 These assignments must be completed on Packback, an online platform for AI-assisted writing assignments.

-- **Midterm Exams (35%)**
+- **Midterm Exams (30%)**

-	There will be two midterm exams, together worth 35% of your grade.
+	There will be two midterm exams, each worth 15% of your grade.
 These will be multiple choice, in-person exams.

 - **Final Exam (20%)**